JAPANESE SUB I-58 SINKS HEAVY CRUISER USS INDIANAPOLIS

 Philippine Sea Between Guam Island and Leyte Gulf July 30, 1945

 On July 15, 1945, Capt.
-Charles B. McVay III, 46-year-old skipper of the USS Indianapolis, a fast Portland-class cruiser in California for repairs, received orders to pick up some special cargo at Hunters Point (predecessor name for the now-closed San Francisco Naval Yard).
-Eleven days later, on July 26, Indianapolis unloaded her mysterious cargo—a large crate that had been secured to its deck and a 2‑ft-long metal cylinder placed in the flag lieutenant’s cabin—all delivered under tight security to the B‑29 Superfortress heavy bomber base on the Central Pacific island of Tinian in the Marianas.
+Charles B. McVay III, 46‑year-old skipper of the USS Indianapolis, a fast Portland-class cruiser in California for repairs, received orders to pick up some special cargo at Hunters Point (predecessor name for the now-closed San Francisco Naval Yard).
+Eleven days later, on July 26, Indianapolis unloaded her mysterious cargo—a large crate that had been secured to its deck and a 2‑ft.-long metal cylinder placed in the flag lieutenant’s cabin—all delivered under tight security to the B‑29 Superfortress heavy bomber base on the Central Pacific island of Tinian in the Marianas.
 Of course, the key item on Indianapolis’ top-secret cargo manifest was none other than the precious fissile components for “Little Boy,” the codename for the atomic bomb that would obliterate Hiroshima, Japan, on August 6, 1945.

-Four days after leaving Tinian, just after midnight on this date, July 30, 1945, six Type 95 wakeless torpedoes, the fastest and most deadly in use by any underwater navy in World War II, were launched, 3 seconds apart, by Japanese submarine I‑58, 36‑year-old Lt.
+Four days after leaving Tinian, just after midnight on this date, July 30, 1945, 6 Type 95 wakeless torpedoes, the fastest and most deadly in use by any underwater navy in World War II, were launched, 3 seconds apart, by Japanese submarine I‑58, 36‑year-old Lt.
 Cdr.
 Mochitsura Hashimoto commanding.
-Two 1,200-pound warheads struck the Indianapolis 50 seconds later, one in the starboard bow and one amidships, as the heavy cruiser was en route to Leyte Gulf in the Philippines for gunnery drills in anticipation of the Allied invasion of Japan.
-In so doing I‑58 inflicted the greatest loss of life in U.S. naval history: 300 officers, sailors, and Marines were killed in the 27minute attack, and the remaining 896 of the ship’s complement bobbed in the unforgiving sun and shark-infested waters of the South Pacific for four days and nights without the U.S. Navy having a clue the ship was missing.
+Two 1,200‑pound/544-kilogram warheads struck the Indianapolis 50 seconds later, one in the starboard bow and one amidships, as the heavy cruiser was en route to Leyte Gulf in the Philippines for gunnery drills in anticipation of the Allied invasion of Japan.
+In so doing I‑58 inflicted the greatest loss of life in U.S. naval history: 300 officers, sailors, and Marines were killed in the 27minute attack, and the remaining 896 of the ship’s complement bobbed in the unforgiving sun and shark-infested waters of the South Pacific for 4 days and nights without the U.S. Navy having a clue the ship was missing.
 When at last the bobbing men were accidentally spotted by a Navy patrol bomber on a routine mission and rescued the next day, August 3, just 316 out of the original 1,196 sailors and Marines had survived the sinking, exposure to oil, sun, and sea, dehydration, saltwater poisoning, and prowling sharks—reputedly the most shark attacks on humans in history.
 News of the tragedy was withheld from the American public for 16 days and went largely unnoticed owing to the momentous events of August 6 and 9 on the Japanese homeland.

 The tragic demise of Indianapolis and the fate of her crew was not assuaged by scapegoating Capt.
 Charles McVay in a Naval court-martial convened in late 1945.
 It was the judgment of the court that McVay was culpable for the loss of his ship and crew.
-Although Indianapolis had a top speed of 32.5 knots, the fast cruiser had neither escort vessel (requested but rejected as unnecessary) nor underwater detection equipment, which conceivably could have altered events.
+Although Indianapolis had a top speed of 32.5 knots/52 km/h, the fast cruiser had neither escort vessel (requested but rejected as unnecessary) nor underwater detection equipment, which conceivably could have altered events.
 Worse, McVay was denied vital information about a group of Japanese submarines operating in close proximity of the Indianapolis’ route.
 The ill-fated cruiser was on her own in presumably safe waters.
 The panel of judges came down on McVay for “hazarding his ship” by failing to steam in a zigzag pattern.
 According to Lt.
 Cdr.
 Hashimoto’s own (entirely believable) testimony at McVay’s court-martial, zigzagging wouldn’t have mattered one bit.
 Fleet Admiral Chester Nimitz eventually remitted McVay’s sentence, although his conviction stayed on the books.
 McVay was restored to active duty and remained in the Navy until he retired in June 1949 as a rear admiral.
 But the deaths of his men in the ocean continued to haunt him until, on November 6, 1968, he killed himself.
 The Indianapolis had tragically claimed its last victim.
 Thirty-two years passed before an act of the U.S. Congress exonerated the ex-skipper.

 USS Indianapolis and Japanese Sub I-58, July 1945